 For you, several options are available: EU Blue Card, residence permit for work purposes, residence permits for freelance, and self-employment.

 EU Blue Card: work contract with a minimum salary of 58,400 EUR or 45,552 EUR for shortage occupations.

 Residence permit with the work purpose: your profession must be in shortage in Germany, so no other people from Germany or the EU are applying for the same job.
 Otherweise there is the risk that the Federal Employment agency won’t give you a work permit.

-Job Seeker Visa: applicant must provide financial proof for the entire length of the visa – 6 months.
+Job Seeker Visa: The applicant must provide financial proof for the entire visa length – 6 months.

 Freelance visa: your occupation must belong to the liberal professions in Germany.
 Applicants also need to provide a portfolio of work, existing or potential customers for their service, and funds in the banking account to support themselves.

 Self-employment visa: there must be economic interest or regional demand for your product or service.
 Candidates must have enough money for the realization of a business idea and to support themselves.
 They should have funds for share capital if founding the corporation.

 Holders of vocational qualifications

 Residence permit with the work purpose: qualification of the applicant is their eligibility criteria.
 No validation from the Federal Employment agency will take place.

 Job Seeker Visa: German language certificate – at least B1, financial proof of 600-700 EUR for the month (6 months in total).

 Self-employment visa: there must be economic interest or regional demand for your product or service.
 Candidates must have enough money to realize a business idea and support themselves.